zyedidia/multiplix/README.md

 * VisionFive 2: 4-core SiFive U74 1.5 GHz (plus a 5th SiFive S7 monitor core).
 * Raspberry Pi 3: 4-core ARM Cortex A53 1.4 GHz.
 * Raspberry Pi 4: 4-core ARM Cortex A72 1.5-1.8 GHz.
+* Ox64: 1-core T-Head C906 480 MHz (plus two 32-bit MCUs, an RV32I T-Head E907
+  320 MHz and an RV32E T-Head E902 150 MHz).

-Support for more boards is likely to be added in the future (Ox64, and more of the Raspberry Pi family).
+Support for more boards is likely to be added in the future (e.g., more of the Raspberry Pi family).

 # Building